When is Legal Advice Recommended, and Why?

 Your lawyer will also be able to explain when and how variations can be made to parenting agreements, parenting plans and orders in the future.

-The Court has information available on Parenting cases – the best interest of the child.
+The Court has information available on Children – an overview

 The general principles for a Court to settle financial disputes under the Family Law Act 1975 are based on: